Great Lakes Valley Conference: NCAA emerging sports for women

 Emerging sports are not yet sponsored by enough NCAA members nationwide to be added to the official list of championship sports.

 Drury and Indianapolis both sponsor triathlon, which has had the status of an emerging sport since 2014.

+Lewis sponsors flag football, which has had the status of an emerging sport since January 2026.

-STUNT, an emerging sport since 2023, became a GLVC sport in 2025–26, and is expected to become an official NCAA championship sport in 2026–27.
+STUNT, an emerging sport from 2023 to January 2026, became a GLVC sport in 2025–26 and an official NCAA championship sport in 2026–27.

-No full GLVC member sponsors any of the remaining current emerging sports: acrobatics & tumbling (expected to become an official NCAA championship sport in 2026–27), equestrian, and rugby.
-Also, no GLVC member currently sponsors flag football, which is expected to be granted the status of an Emerging Sport for Women no later than 2026–27, but Lewis will add that sport in 2026–27.
+No full GLVC member currently sponsors the remaining emerging sports, equestrian and rugby.
+Also, no full member sponsors acrobatics & tumbling, which graduated from the Emerging Sports program alongside STUNT, to become an official NCAA championship sport in 2026–27.

 Non-NCAA varsity sports

 Some GLVC members give varsity status to teams in non-NCAA sports and to other club teams, such as men's bowling (because the NCAA governs only the women's sport).
-Other examples are sprint football, a weight-restricted variant of American football, sponsored by Quincy, and the men's and women's ice hockey teams of McKendree and Maryville, which compete at the club level in the American Collegiate Hockey Association (ACHA).
+Other examples are sprint football, a weight-restricted variant of American football, sponsored by Quincy, and the men's and women's ice hockey teams of McKendree and Maryville, which compete at the club level in the American Collegiate Hockey Association (ACHA)—though Maryville will elevate its men's team to full NCAA Division I status in 2027–28.
 While some GLVC members administer their club sports through their athletics departments, others operate their club sports as student organizations outside of athletics.